dasch-swiss/dsp-das/docs/user-guide/project.md

 ![Project list and project menu](../assets/images/dashboard.png)*<https://admin.dasch.swiss/dashboard> - DSP-APP projects overview page.*

  By clicking on the button `Browse Data`, you go to the **project workspace**.
-You get access to the project information, the data model (if you are logged in), and the project settings (if you are logged in and a project admin or a system admin).
+You get access to the project information, the data model (if you are logged in), and the project settings (if you are logged in as a project admin or a system admin).

 ### Create a new project